-With my experience in internal company communication, in Swiss Precision I wanted to not only chronograph record players with their technical characteristics but also, with equal importance, provide an insight into the personalities behind the story – humanizing my work!
+With my work experience in internal company communication, in Swiss Precision I wanted to not only chronograph turntables with their technical characteristics but also, with equal importance, provide an insight into the personalities behind the story – humanizing my work!

 John Barnwell, close to Seattle, proud of his fortunate acquisition of a Thorens TD224 disc changer

 Landscapes associated with the themes have also found their way into Swiss Precision.
 Pictures of Sainte-Croix, for example, show the beautiful surroundings where the Thorens workforce manufactured the turntables.